cswendrowski/HumbleBundleBot/README.md

 ## How To Register a Webhook

+*All requests to the endpoints require a header of `Content-Type: application/json`*

 Make a HTTP POST request to https://humblebundlenotifications.azurewebsites.net/api/RegisterWebhook with a Body of the following format:

 ```